 Student overdrafts can be interest free for up to six years, or three years after graduation.

 They usually change into a graduate account after you finish your course and often start to reduce how much of your overdraft is interest free each year.
-When the free period ends you will start paying interest on the amount you owe.
+Once the free period ends you will start paying interest on the amount you owe.

 However, you can continue to use your student account after you graduate or get a new student account that offers a better overdraft.